When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Great Choice for Young Crafters

-For ages 8 and up, this tile kit combines your traditional fridge magnets with precious artwork from your kids.
-The kit includes everything your child needs for creating a personalized gift for friends and relatives.
+For ages 8 and up, this tile kit combines traditional fridge magnets with your child’s artwork.
+The kit includes everything needed to create personalized gifts for friends and relatives.

-With 12 tiles, a paintbrush, a paint strip including colored paints, rubber magnets, and adhesive tape to finish, your child will have a blast designing a wide range of creations.
-For those who enjoy crafting projects, this provides an exceptional opportunity to show off their work in a unique way.
+With 12 tiles, a paintbrush, a paint strip, rubber magnets, and adhesive tape, your child will have a blast designing unique creations.
+It is an exceptional opportunity for crafty kids to display their work proudly on the kitchen fridge.

 Melissa & Doug Magnetic Dinosaurs